-I am a strategic designer and artist with a background in architecture and the performing arts.
+I am an artists, designer, and strategist with a background in architecture and the performing arts.
 My work is deeply invested in material and process, using physical manipulations to discover form, space, and structure.
-I try to establish a conversational relationship with the material, or the problem at hand, by assuming a state of pointed listening.
+I try to establish a conversational relationship with the material or problem at hand by assuming a state of pointed listening.
 As in any conversation, curious attention is revelatory and thereby creative.

-I see more value in the surprising paths of ideas in exchange than in pure concepts.
-Indeed, much of my work is helping others to realize their ideas, to find words, techniques, and systems that bring out something greater than anticipated.
-In assistance, collaboration, or in pursuit of my own discoveries, I seek the fulcrum of conversation.
+I see greater value in the surprising paths of ideas in exchange than in pure concepts.
+Much of my work is helping others realise their ideas, finding words, techniques, and systems that draw out something greater than anticipated.
+In collaboration or in pursuit of my own discoveries, I seek the fulcrum of conversation.

 I believe that public artwork should be concerned with nurturing a conversational relationship with reality.
 For The Real is an endless unfolding that exceeds perspective.
 To me, the best conversations approach this sense of reality through an act of reciprocal curiosity.
 I dream of a society devoted to the continual unveiling of reality and see that art and science are of one heart in this.